raml2html/raml2html/README.md

 A big thank you goes out to everyone who helped with the project, the [contributors](https://github.com/raml2html/raml2html/graphs/contributors) and everyone who took the time to report issues and give feedback.

+### Local setup
+To get the best environment to work on raml2html and the default theme, follow these steps.

+1. Checkout raml2html-default-theme's develop branch; `npm link`.
+2. Checkout raml2html's develop branch; first `npm link raml2html-default-theme` and then `npm link`.

+Now both projects are installed globally, but using the local development versions of both.
+From the theme repo's example folder you can run the `render-all-examples` script without problem.

 ## Changelog
 See [changelog.md](https://github.com/raml2html/raml2html/blob/master/changelog.md)